vtexdocs/known-issues/README.md

 ## Creating a Known Issue (for VTEX Product Support)

 Only the VTEX Product Support team can create Known Issues.
 To do so, click on **Product > KI > Register a New Known Issue** in Zendesk.

+>⚠️ Don't create any known issues in the repository.

 ![register ki](https://github.com/vtexdocs/known-issues/blob/main/public/images/register-ki.png)